 FAA Finding under the National Historic Preservation Act

 In accordance with Section 106 of the National Historic Preservation Act of 1966 (16 U.S.C. § 470 et seq.) and its implementing regulations at 36 C.F.R.
-Part 800, the FAA has engaged in consultation with the Nevada State Historic Preservation Office (SHPO) and other consulting parties regarding the potential for the project to affect historic properties.
-The FAA has made a finding of "no historic properties affected," which is documented in a January 27, 2020 letter to the SHPO.
-The letter is available for public inspection at:
+Part 800, FAA has engaged in consultation with the Nevada State Historic Preservation Office (SHPO) and other consulting parties regarding the potential for the project to affect historic properties.
+The FAA has made a finding of "no adverse effect on historic properties," which is documented in a March 3, 2020 email to the SHPO.
+The email and related documentation are available for public inspection.

 How Air Traffic Control Works in Las Vegas Metroplex

 *The Design Team estimates use internal FAA metrics to quantify total pre- and post-implementation fuel use differences.
 The analysis is separate from and differs in metrics and methodology from the Environmental Assessment (EA) analysis of impact categories.
 The EA analysis is the FAA analysis in compliance with NEPA requirements.